Cost to Build a Garden Wall

 The Standards

 Secondly, the bricks should have appropriate resistance to freeze-thaw cycles and sulfate attack.
-This basically means that bricks that will be exposed to the elements should be able to tolerate them.
+This means that bricks that will be exposed to the elements should be able to tolerate them.

 Testing